The photonics industry in figures

 Export ratio

-72% of sales were generated abroad by Thuringia’s photonics companies in 2022, a value that is significantly higher than the export ratio of Thuringia’s industry of 37%.
+Thuringia’s photonics companies generated 72% of their turnover abroad in 2024 – a figure that is significantly higher than the Thuringian industry’s export ratio of 35%.

-However, the high export ratio also highlights the importance of free trade and functioning supply chains for continued sustainable development.
+The high value shows how important free trade and functioning supply chains are for continued successful development.

 Export markets